psharanda/FixFlex/README.md

 ## Features

 - Auto Layout code that is easy to write, read, and modify
-- Simple API with 2 functions and 4 modifiers
+- Simple API with 2 functions and 4 specifiers, covering 99% of layout use cases
 - Lightweight, implementation is only 300 lines of code
 - Compatible with any other Auto Layout code
 - Basically generates a bunch of `NSLayoutConstraint` and `UILayoutGuide`